Oura Ring 4 vs. Oura Ring Gen 3: Should you upgrade?

 The Oura Ring 4 improves Automatic Activity Detection by including heart rate data when the ring automatically detects certain activities.
 You'll get a graph of your heart rate, your average HR, and a view of your heart rate zones while the activity was being detected, useful information for people seeking a more active lifestyle.

-And while the Oura Ring Gen 3 is fairly accurate (although step counting is hit or miss), the Oura Ring 4 should prove more accurate when measuring things like blood oxygen levels.
+While the Oura Ring Gen 3 is fairly accurate (although step counting is hit or miss), the Oura Ring 4 should prove more accurate when measuring things like blood oxygen levels.
 This is thanks to Oura's new Smart Sensing technology, which takes advantage of the new sensor array on the Oura Ring 4.
-Instead of static signals, the algorithm can find optimal pathways while on your finger, which can help it remain as accurate as possible, even as the ring shifts around.
+Instead of static signals, the algorithm can find optimal pathways while on your finger to ensure it's as accurate as possible, even as the ring shifts around.
 Oura says this is also aided by the all-titanium build on the new ring, and it has more than double the number of pathways.

 With smart sensing, the Oura Ring 4 should also be able to respond better to people with different finger physiology, meaning users across genders, skin tones, and ages will benefit from better accuracy.